unparalleled-js/docs-1/docs/connectors/zuora/update_record.md

 </table>

 ## Downstream actions
-When creating a record in Zuora, the attributes of this object are not returned immediately.
-To work with the attributes of this newly created record, use the "search records" action and search using the ID returned in this step.
+When updating a record in Zuora, the attributes of this object are not returned immediately.
+To work with the attributes of this newly updated record, use the "search records" action and search using the ID returned in this step.